Ivermectin For Cats - Dosage

 Ivermectin overdose in cats

 If, after your cat has been administered ivermectin you notice any of the above symptoms, you should visit your veterinarian IMMEDIATELY.
 There is no antidote against ivermectin, treatment is based on an establishment of fluid therapy and appropriate drugs.
 Recovery may take several weeks.
-Do not exseed the general 0.2 to 1.3 mg/kg of ivermectin for cats.
+Do not exceed the general 0.2 to 1.3 mg/kg of ivermectin for cats.
 If you believe that your cat is suffering from ivermectin toxicity, again, consult your veterinarian as soon as possible.
+It should also be highlighted that preventive measures, including regular veterinary check-ups, can help avoid such adverse reactions.

 For more, we recommend taking a look at our article where we discuss poisoning in cats.